aaronhnash/CSE-212-Project/01-stack.md

 Well, not quite.
 As we'll discuss in the section regarding **Trees**, operating off of the stack helps your program see how many layers deep it is.
 I'll illustrate a brief bit of this concept now, to help you see just how useful the stack is.

 ### **Examples**

-Let's imagine that we have a chunk of code that tries to walk through a maze.
+**THE MAZE**: Let's imagine that we have a chunk of code that tries to walk through a maze.
 Such a code can actually be written using concepts that we'll learn about later on, but this perfectly illustrates the usage of a stack.
 Starting off, we'll have our maze look like this:

 ![maze-start](pictures/01-maze-01.png)